Does Alcoholism Affect Cognitive Function?

 - Tolerance or the need to use more and more alcohol to achieve the same effects.

-- Experiencing a variety of social and/or legal problems arising from the individual’s alcohol use.
+- Experiencing various social or legal problems arising from the individual’s alcohol use.

 Chronic alcoholism occurs when years of daily drinking start to have serious consequences for the alcoholic.
 Prolonged exposure to alcohol causes changes in the brain and with neurotransmitters, which leads to addiction, tolerance, and withdrawal.
 At this stage of alcoholism, virtually every organ system in the body is affected, and the individual cannot stop drinking without experiencing dangerous and uncomfortable withdrawal symptoms.